Racial resentment scale: Results and effectiveness

 In the US, surveys have found that typically, Republicans score higher on the scale than Democrats.
 Additionally, in the 2016 United States presidential election, supporters of then-candidate Donald Trump had higher racial resentment scores than supporters of other Republican candidates.
 The racial resentment scale has been criticized for not separating racism from ideas like conservatism or individualism.
 Some political scientists have attributed Republicans' higher resentment scores to the fact that they typically favor less government intervention; they are more averse to government assistance to the poor, regardless of race.
-Believers in the Just-world hypothesis, who therefore believe that one's fate is morally fair and a direct result of one's own actions, also score higher on the racial resentment scale.
+Believers in the Just-world fallacy, who therefore believe that one's fate is morally fair and a direct result of one's own actions, also score higher on the racial resentment scale.

+Given the scale's original definition as measuring the feelings of whites towards blacks, very few studies have used responses to the scale by blacks.
+However, according to a 2023 study, the racial resentment scale can largely explain also black support for Trump in both the 2016 and 2020 elections.

 Several studies have found that racial resentment scores are lower among younger Americans.

 The wording of the statements has been criticized for being vague or otherwise imprecise.
 For example, in the statement, "Over the past few years, blacks have gotten less than they deserve," it is not stated what Black Americans have gotten less of, or relative to whom.

+In 1997, Paul Sniderman and Ed Carmines reported in Reaching Beyond Race the results of an experiment where they switched the beneficiary from Blacks to New Immigrants.
+They find that both Whites and Blacks' opposition to special favors remains unchanged, suggesting that the opposition is not rooted in racism.

 According to a 2021 study, measures of explicit anti-black prejudice predicted discrimination by white Americans against blacks during an Ultimatum Game, but racial resentment did not.